pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 ### Optional dependencies

-Dependencies for building your documentation, running your tests and building your package's distribution files are often referred to as development dependencies.
-These are the dependencies that a user needs to run core development elements of your package such as:
+Optional dependencies for building your documentation, running your tests and building your package's distribution files are often referred to as development dependencies.
+These are the dependencies that a user needs to work on your package locally and perform tasks such as:

 * running your test suite
 * building your documentation
 * linting and other code cleanup tools

 These dependencies are considered optional, because they are not required to install and use your package.
+Feature dependencies are considered optional and should also be placed in the `[optional.dependencies]` table.

 Optional dependencies can be stored in an `[optional.dependencies]` table in your **pyproject.toml** file.

-It's important to note that within the `optional.dependencies` table, you can store additional, optional dependencies within named sub-groups.
-This is a different table than the dependencies section discussed above which contains a single array with a single list of required packages.
+It's important to note that within the `[optional.dependencies]` table, you can store additional, optional dependencies within named sub-groups.
+This is a different table than the dependencies array located within the `[project]` table discussed above which contains a single array with a single list of required packages.

 ## Create optional dependency groups

-To declare dependencies in your **pyproject.toml** file:
+To declare optional dependencies in your **pyproject.toml** file:

 1. Add a `[optional.dependencies]` table to your **pyproject.toml** file.
 2. Create named groups of dependencies using the syntax: